mjdamgaard/UP-Web-Project/README (longer version).md

-The application is to implement a web app, possibly with the assistance of a browser extension, that can become a hub for ratings for all kinds of resources on the web, as well as any other thing that one can imagine.
+The application is to implement a web app, possibly with the assistance of a browser extension, that can become a hub for ratings for all kinds of resources on the web, as well as any other things that one can imagine.
-And key reasons why such a rating hub running on top of a semantic system might supersede more conventional rating hubs is first of all the fact that the semantic system allows for arbitrary kinds of ratings, i.e. ratings with respect to arbitrary predicates, instead of having just the usual good-versus-bad axis to rate entities along.
-And combined with the fact that, in the case of openSDB, all predicates can be rated on a continuous scale, this is what I believe will make the application far more useful than existing systems.
+And the key reasons why such a rating hub running on top of a semantic system might supersede more conventional rating hubs is first of all the fact that the semantic system allows for arbitrary kinds of ratings, i.e. ratings with respect to arbitrary predicates, instead of having just the usual good-versus-bad axis to rate entities along.
+And combined with the fact that, in the case of openSDB, all predicates can be rated on a continuous scale, this is what I believe will make the application far more useful than existing ones.

 There are many instances where such semantic ratings can be useful.
 Users browsing for products to buy might want to not just see a satisfaction rating,